-Earth is constantly changing and will not be the same planet a thousand years from now as we know today.
+Earth is constantly changing and won't be the same planet one thousand years from now as we know today.
 But the formation of the earth started some 4.6 billion years ago.
 To answer the question of how the earth formed, we can break the process up into six stages.

 - About 4.6 billion years ago, a dense cloud of gas and dust contracted to form the Sun.
 Other matter in the cloud formed solid clumps of ice and rock, and these joined together to form the planets.

 - Radioactivity in the rocks caused the new-born Earth to melt.
 Iron and nickel sank into the center to form the earth's core, while oceans of molten rock floated to the surface.

 - About 4 billion years ago, the earth's crust started to form.
 At first there were many small "plates" floating on the molten rock beneath.

 - After millions of years, the crust thickened and volcanoes began to erupt.
 Gases poured out of the volcanoes to form the earth's atmosphere, and water vapor condensed to form the oceans.

 - About 3.5 billion years ago most of the earth's crust had been formed, but the shapes of the continents looked very different from how they do today.
 The oldest rocks on earth date back to this very early period.

 - Today, the earth continues to change.
 The earth's crust has broken up into huge slabs called "tectonic plates" that are constantly being destroyed and reformed at their edges.
 The continents we know today are still on the move, powered by churning forces of heat and molten rock and minerals deep beneath the surface.

 2. The Anatomy of the Earth

 The earth is made up of several layers of rock around a core of iron and nickel.
 The deeper the layer, the higher the temperature.